act65/generalisation/references.md

 > All these works rely on the fact that flatness results in robustness to low precision arithmetic or noise in the parameter space, which, using an minimum description length-based argument, suggests a low expected overfitting.

-They do not show that flat minima can `generalise`.
-Only that our under our definitions of flatness, functions with equivalent generalisation can be made to have arbitrarily flat or sharp minima.
+They do not show that sharp minima can `generalise`.
+Only that under common definitions of flatness, functions with equivalent generalisation can be made to have arbitrarily flat or sharp minima.

 ##### [Entropy-SGD: Bias gradient descent into wide valleys. ](https://arxiv.org/pdf/1611.01838.pdf)